 Cerity Partners may be a good choice for you if you have at least $2 million to invest and want additional services, such as estate and gift planning or tax preparation.
 Business owners, multi-generational family offices and couples in transition may also benefit from the expertise that Cerity Partners has working with clients like them.

-Those with lower account balances may be better served by another firm, although the firm does currently have a roster that includes slightly more non-high net worth investors than high net worth individuals.
+Those with lower account balances may be better served by another firm, although the firm does currently have a roster that includes non-high net worth investors.
 That said, the firm’s typical $20,000 minimum annual fee may mean you are paying relatively high fees for a balance under $2 million.

 Before you make your decision, be sure to research multiple firms to ensure you find the right advisor for you.